Organised crime in Bosnia and Herzegovina: Organised-crime groups and activities

 The Bosnian mafia groups are involved in a wide range of activities; one of their more notorious activities occurred in 2003 when they smuggled and sold 250,000 Zastava M70 Yugoslav-made AK-47s to Iraq.

 Corruption in Bosnia and Herzegovina is a severe problem, more than the federalist government of Bosnia and Herzegovina supposedly making fighting organised-crime groups difficult.
-Bosnia and Herzegovina consists of two largely independent entities, the Federation of Bosnia and Herzegovina and Republika Srpska – both of which have their own capital, parliament, president and police force.
+Bosnia and Herzegovina consists of two largely independent entities, the Federation of Bosnia and Herzegovina and Republika Srpska – both of which have their own parliament, president and police force.
 Due to the poor cooperation between law-enforcement agencies in the two regions, criminals can often evade prosecution simply by moving from one to the other.
 Mafia groups from neighbouring countries (particularly Serbia and Croatia) often base their operations in Sarajevo, due to its proximity to Bosnia and Herzegovina.

 There have been some efforts to increase collaboration between the two regions.
 In 2006 the European Union established the State Investigation and Protection Agency, a Bosnian federal police agency with authority in both regions, under the direct administration of the Ministry of Security of Bosnia and Herzegovina (BIH MIS).

 Following the death of the historical leaders of the Sarajevo's underworld, a new generation of young criminals began to emerge.
 Among them the most notable are: